 The policy notes that PrivacyGuard collects the following information:

-• Log data: Includes IP address, operating system, browser type, browser ID, the URL entered and the referring page/campaign, date/time of visit, the time spent on our services
+- Log data: Includes IP address, operating system, browser type, browser ID, the URL entered and the referring page/campaign, date/time of visit, and the time spent on its services

-• Analytics data: Includiesg the electronic path taken to PrivacyGuard, through the service and when exiting the service, as well as usage and activity on our services, such as the links, objects, products and benefits viewed, clicked or otherwise interacted with
+- Analytics data: Includes the electronic path taken to PrivacyGuard, through the service and when exiting the service, as well as usage and activity on its services, such as the links, objects, products and benefits viewed, clicked or otherwise interacted with

-• Location data: Includes general geographic location based on the Log Data we collect or more precise location when permitted by law
+- Location data: Includes general geographic location based on the Log Data collected or more precise location when permitted by law

 Compatibility